godmodelabs/ejecta-v8/README.md

 Ejecta-v8 is published under the MIT Open Source License (http://opensource.org/licenses/mit-license.php), as is Ejecta.

+You can use our sample app under https://github.com/godmodelabs/ejecta-v8-sample to get a feel for the library.

 This library needs a precompiled, statically linked version of v8 to link against.
 Currently this is tested against 5.4.500.36 (the latest stable version as of the time of writing).
 See also *Updating v8*.